EVENTS – CONFERENCES – GROUPS – INDIVIDUALS

 APPLY FOR A CCAC GRANT FOR LIVE EVENT CAPTIONING

 CCAC Grants cover costs of live captioning, up to $300.

 CCAC grants are designed to educate and provide access for individuals and groups that may never have heard of live captioning, have a deaf or hard of hearing person attending for the first time, or wish to attract a larger audience by ensuring accessibility for many who benefit from captioning (not only people with hearing loss).

 CCAC grants are not ordinarily for established deaf, heard of hearing, or disability groups who must budget and plan for inclusion of captioning from day one.
-Also federal agencies, schools, museums, libraries and churches are not usually eligible, since they serve the public and know about the ADA and captioning.
+Also federal agencies, any level government agency, schools, museums, libraries and churches are not usually eligible, since they serve the public and know about the ADA and captioning.
 Exceptions at the discretion of CCAC leadership.